Azure/intro-to-intelligent-apps/labs/04-deploy-ai/README.md

 [Chainlit](03-chainlitagent/README.md)

-In this lab, we'll walk through deploying a ChainLitAgent using Python.
+In this lab, we'll walk through deploying a ChainLit App using Python.